NorSC/supervisor-search/_supervisors/amy-melniczuk.md

   * Increase work or learning productivity with collaborative tools

-  **Project type:** all the projects will be *investigative/research-focused,* you need to build a product and conduct user studies to test your product.
+  **Project type:** all the projects will be *research-focused.* You need to build a product and conduct user studies to test your product.
 The product can be a mobile application, a physical artefact, or a website.

-  Get in touch if any of the above ideas excite you or have sparked a new idea for a Human-Computer Interaction project you would like to discuss with me.
+  If any of the above ideas excite you or have sparked a new idea for a Human-Computer Interaction project, please feel free to make an appointment to discuss them with me.
 additional_details_msc: ""
 additional_details_phd: ""
 ---